Kingtous/dora-canvas-test/README.md

 # Three.js webgl test

-A test to overcome the limitations of the maximum 16 webgl canvas.
+A WebGL test to overcome the limitations of the maximum 16 webgl canvas.

 Contents: